grintor/aws-lamp-server/README.md

 administrator@localhost:~$ wget https://github.com/vrana/adminer/releases/download/v4.7.7/adminer-4.7.7.php
 ```

+for security sake, you should never use PHP 5.6.
+That said, sometimes you need to use php 5.6, so here it is

 the only php version avalible with the latest ubuntu as of the time of writing is 7.4. to install and switch to 5.6:
 ```console
 administrator@localhost:~$ sudo add-apt-repository ppa:ondrej/php